-The College will operate a program that will allow an individual to be assessed to determine whether their education and experience is substantial equivalency under the Prior Learning Assessment and Recognition Program (PLAR) to that of an individual who has graduated from a CNME-accredited program.
-A process for evaluating individuals under the Council's PLAR policy will be maintained and applicants for assessment will be processed in accordance with that policy.
-Current information about the PLAR process will be made publicly available by the College.
-PLAR Assessors will be recruited and provided training and related tools related to the assessment process.
+Activity Key Performance Indicators PLAR Assessors will be recruited and provided training and related tools related to the assessment process.
 Successful PLAR applicants will be invited to sit the Clinical (Practical) examinations and the Ontario Jurisprudence examination, and to make an application for registration under the Entry-to-Practise program.
-1.03.
-Examinations Estimated annual costs: \$450,000 All 3 Planning Years The College will operate an Examinations program that enables the College to properly assess the competencies of graduates from CNME-accredited programs and PLAR candidates seeking registration with the College, as well as naturopaths seeking to demonstrate that they have the competencies required of those standards.
+1.3.
+Examinations All 3 Planning Years The College will operate an Examinations program that enables the College to properly assess the competencies of graduates from CNME-accredited programs and PLAR candidates seeking registration with the College, as well as naturopaths seeking to demonstrate that they have the competencies required of those standards.
 The College will deliver three (3) sittings of the Clinical (Practical) examinations annually.
 The College will deliver two (2) sittings of the written Clinical Sciences examination annually.
 The College will deliver two (2) sittings of the written Biomedical examination annually.
 The College will deliver two (2) sittings of the Intravenous Infusion Therapy (IVIT) examination annually.
 The College will deliver two (2) sittings of the Prescribing & Therapeutics examination annually.
 All College examinations will be maintained through an examination question development and retirement program.
 A minimum of thirty (30) new examination questions will be developed annually in concert with item writers, item reviewers and the Examination Committee (ETP) for each of the BME and CSE 25% of the questions and cases used in the Clinical Practical exam will be reviewed annually.
+1.4.
+Patient Relations Program All 3 Planning Years The College will operate a Patient Relations Program as set out in the Regulated Health Professions Act, 1991.
+Applications for funding A Patient relations program will be maintained.
+Current information (handbooks) for Registrants and Patients will be maintained and made publicly available.